shapedthought/veeam-easy-connect/README.md

 * GCP
 * O365

+### MFA

-MFA Login AWS and Azure are new and still need testing - help here welcome.
+AWS and Azure MFA tested and working.

-GCP MFA is being worked on as different to the way AWS and Azure work.
+GCP still to be tested but should work.

+### AWS SSO

-SSO for AWS is not currently implemented, but being looked into.
+SSO for AWS is in the module but still being worked on.

+### Items Not road mapped

 O365 Modern App-Only Authentication is intended for Tenant access so is very restricted so is not currently planned.